SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 ### Request permissions via SharePoint Framework solutions

-At this moment, it's only possible to request additional permissions through a SharePoint Framework solution.
-The request is started when the solution package (.sppkg) containing a permissions request is deployed in the app catalog.
+It's only possible to request additional permissions through a SharePoint Framework solution.
+The request is started when the solution package (**/*.sppkg**) containing a permissions request is deployed in the app catalog.
 After the request is started, it can be approved or denied by a global or SharePoint administrator.

-### Granted permissions apply to all solutions
+### Granted permissions apply to the entire tenant

-Although permissions to Azure AD resources are being requested by a SharePoint Framework solution, once granted, they apply to the whole tenant and can be leveraged by any solution in that tenant.
+Although permissions to Azure AD resources are being requested by a SharePoint Framework solution, once granted, they apply to the entire tenant and can be leveraged by any client-side request in that tenant.
+This includes SPFx solutions and non-SPFx solutions because.

 ### Removing solution doesn't revoke permissions